Bruce Prichard: The Brother Love Show (1988–1991)

-While there, he gave an impromptu two minute sermon before quickly departing.
-When he arrived back at his office at the WWF's television studios five minutes later, he discovered that he had two missed calls from McMahon who he was relieved to find had liked what he had seen.
-However, Vince wanted to see how it worked on camera.
-Thus, the Brother Love character became a reality.
-Prichard also told that the bright red face make up was unknown to him the first time he appeared on television as Brother Love.
-As it was a television taping, Prichard thought it was just normal make up being applied and he did not look in the mirror, not knowing that Vince McMahon had ordered that he be given the red face.

 Manager of The Undertaker (1990–1991)

 On November 19, 1990, Brother Love began managing The Undertaker (who at the time was known as "Kane the Undertaker", the add-on of "Kane" inspired by Prichard).
 The November 19 appearance was The Undertaker's debut into the company and later used as an episode of WWF Superstars of Wrestling, which did not air on television until after his on-screen debut at the 1990 Survivor Series.
 On November 20, The Undertaker had another off-air match that would later air as part of an episode of WWF Wrestling Challenge, also aired on television after his appearance live at the Survivor Series.
 At the Survivor Series, The Undertaker performed in a Survivor Series-style elimination tag match on a team led by Ted DiBiase against a team led by Dusty Rhodes.
 It was at this event that DiBiase would reveal his mystery partner as The Undertaker.
 This was the first time Brother Love appeared on television as The Undertaker's manager.
 Brother Love continued to manage The Undertaker until January 28, 1991 (shown on TV in February) when he sold his contract to Paul Bearer.